vikas83pal/vikas83pal/README.md

 - 🎉 **Google Summer of Code 2023 Contributor**
 - 🏆 **Institute Rank #3** on **GeeksforGeeks**
 - 📜 **Published journal article** on **Women’s Safety Solution**
+- 🎓 **M.Tech student** with a focus on AI/ML and Full-Stack Development

 ---